CHAPTER FOUR (Draft)

 Self-reliance and the necessity for personal responsibility is empowering, and it fosters mutual respect among neighbors.
 Whining and complaint don’t fly, however tough the circumstances.
 We will soon find ourselves coming full circle to a time when certain requirements of the American frontier are becoming necessary once again.
 The physical circumstances look different, and our independence as self-sufficient individuals is generally gone, but the challenges will increasingly resemble those of an earlier time when we were forced to stand on our own feet, depending on inventiveness, cooperation, and reliability in the context of local community.

-Democracy was a new idea 200 years ago.
-The Constitutional Convention of 1787 struggled with concerns about the growing intensity of divisiveness in the colonies, and recognition that a future Republic would see changes that were impossible for them to imagine.
+These were among the intense issues and concerns that confronted the Founders following Independence.
+The Constitutional Convention of 1787 struggled with concerns about the attitude of divisiveness in the colonies, past and present, and recognition that a future Republic would see changes that were impossible for them to imagine.

-Despite their sympathy with this viewpoint, the Founders recognized that the natural strains of social, political, and economic differences could only intensify.
-Majority factions had no compunctions about suppressing the interests of anyone who differed with them.
-Given a perspective drawn from European history it was easy to imagine a violent and tumultuous future.
+The leaders who gathered in Philadelphia that summer recognized that the natural strains of social, political, and economic differences could intensify, while involving any number of potential conflicts.
+Majority factions had had no compunctions about suppressing the interests of anyone who differed with them.
+Given a perspective drawn from European history, it was easy to imagine a violent and tumultuous future.

 The Constitution of the United States is the child of this tension, and a product of the determination to create a dynamic Republic capable of protecting freedoms and yet absorbing the forces of conflict and change that would surely come.

 The Constitution is a legal document, not a guide to rational behavior.
 It is designed to provide the stability upon which liberty depends.
 It provides a structure for governance and a set of practical rules.
-However, it does not supply the values and attitudes, or the crucial understanding of cooperation, upon which its’ effectiveness must rest.
+However, it does not supply values or define attitudes, or provide the crucial understanding of cooperation upon which its’ effectiveness must rest.

 This little book is largely devoted to addressing this challenge.
 Before addressing the future, however, let us first place our current challenges in historical context, and consider the foundational principles and institutions Americans already possess.